 Beneficiaries may apply for reunification with:

-- minor children, including those of spouse, or those born outside marriage, on the condition that the other parent, in the case where he/she is available, has given his/her consent;
+- Minor children, including those of spouse, or those born outside marriage, on the condition that the other parent, in the case where they are available, has given their consent;

-Article 29 bis of the TUI establishes that, if a beneficiary of international protection cannot provide official documents proving his or her family relationships, due to his or her status, or to the absence of a recognised authority, or to the presumed unreliability of the documents issued by the local authority, the diplomatic missions or consular posts shall issue relevant certificates based on the checks considered necessary.
+Article 29 bis of the TUI establishes that, if a beneficiary of international protection cannot provide official documents proving their family relationships, due to their status or to the absence of a recognised authority able to issue such documents, or to the presumed unreliability of the documents issued by the local authority, the Italian diplomatic missions or consular posts shall issue relevant certificates based on the checks considered necessary.
 Other means may be used to prove a family relationship, including elements taken from documents issued by international organisations, if considered suitable by the Ministry of Foreign Affairs.
 Under Paragraph 1bis of Article 29 of the TUI, when the applicant cannot find documentary evidence of family relationship with the family member he or she intends to reunite with, he or she may request DNA testing.
 The DNA testing may be also requested by diplomatic or consular authorities responsible for issuing the family reunification visa if there are doubts over the existence of a family relationship or over the authenticity of the documentation produced.
 All costs of testing and related expenses must be borne by the applicant.
 Article 29 bis of the TUI specifies that an application cannot be rejected solely on grounds of lack of documentary evidence.

 In practice, the phase of the procedure falling under the competence of embassies and consular authorities is characterised by unpredictable, and often illegitimate, practises that factually hinder beneficiaries’ access to the right to reunification with their families, including, inter alia: obstacles in accessing the premises of the embassy or consular office; difficulties in communicating with the authorities; frequent recourse to DNA testing; recourse made to external companies that take responsibility for handling visa applications and collecting documentation; administrative delays and setbacks in visa issuance; incorrect and restrictive interpretation of the normative framework.